-Hailing from St. John, New Brunswick, the Paris Crew were the first international sporting champions of the newly confederated country of Canada.
-Robert Fulton, George Price, Samuel Hutton and Elijah Ross made their living on the water, all of them fisherman except for Ross who was a lighthouse keeper.
+Hailing from St. John, New Brunswick, the Paris Crew was the first international sporting champion of the newly confederated country of Canada.
+Robert Fulton, George Price, Samuel Hutton and Elijah Ross made their living on the water, all of them fisherman except for Ross, who was a lighthouse keeper.

 The following year, the four champions travelled to the United States to defend their world title.
 The Americans, absent the year before in Paris, challenged the legitimacy of the World Champion title that had been bestowed upon the Canadians.

 Racing the Americans on their home turf, the Canucks once again came away victorious, solidifying their status in the rowing world as the preeminent crew of the era.

 With the exception of one race in 1870 (their boat flooded and thus allowed a rare victory for their British challengers), the four men remained unbeaten until their retirement from the sport in 1876.